 Urinary Tract Infections Treatment Questions and Answers

 Urinary tract infections often require medical care.
 Come to Reddy Urgent Care for treatment you can trust.
 Read our Q and A page below for more information or call our clinic today!
-We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Huntington Beach CA, Paramount CA, East Side CA, and Los Altos CA.
+We have convenient locations to serve you.
+We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Paramount CA, East Side CA, and Los Altos CA.

 Table of Contents:

 Other symptoms that are commonly associated with UTIs include:

 What causes a urinary tract infection?

 Conditions or situations that block the flow of urine, such as:

 Conditions that negatively impact the ability of the body’s immune system to fight off infection, such as:

 Urinary tract infections (UTIs) are caused by bacteria or viruses entering the urinary tract, typically the urethra.
 If bacteria from feces comes into contact with the urethra, it can travel to the bladder and cause an infection.
 Common symptoms of UTIs include pain while urinating, cloudy or bloody urine, discharge or frequent need to urinate even when the bladder is empty.